shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 <img src='{{ site.url }}/img/tutorials/settings-theme/custom-icon.png'/>
 </p>

-The other icons you see are a copy of the icons provided by the [Rubicon theme]("https://github.com/shoutem/extensions/tree/master/shoutem-rubicon-theme/server/assets/icons"), this is because when you create a custom theme you're making a copy of Rubicon.
+The other icons you see are a copy of the icons provided by the [Rubicon theme](https://github.com/shoutem/extensions/tree/master/shoutem-rubicon-theme/server/assets/icons), because, like we said, when you create a custom theme you're making a copy of Rubicon.